raymondjustus/Tsuro/Tsuro/Planning/observer.md

    * `ConnectionOptions`.
 This might include IP, port, login credentials,
    * or any other connection specifications.
    *
-   * @param {JSON} ConnectionOptions the JSON options object for connection information *
+   * @param {ConnectionOptions} connectionOptions the JSON options object for connection information *
-   * @returns {boolean} whether the connection was successful */ connectToGame(ConnectionOptions: JSON): boolean;
+   * @returns {boolean} whether the connection was successful */ connectToGame(connectionOptions: JSON): boolean;

   /**
    * Disconnects this observer from that socket connection